 Top CD rates by term

-Note: The APYs (Annual Percentage Yield) shown are as of July 29, 2021.
+Note: The annual percentage yield (APYs) shown are as of Sept.
+21, 2021.
 The APYs for some products may vary by region.

 The Federal Reserve and CD rates

 The Federal Reserve's interest rate decisions can impact the rates that banks offer on CDs.
 When the Fed raises or lowers the federal funds rate, banks typically respond by moving savings and money market account yields in the same direction.
 CDs tend to track Treasurys closely.
 In 2019, a year when the Fed lowered rates three times, CDs generally decreased before or after a Fed rate cut.